The Wall Street Journal: Editorial board

-The Wall Street Journal editorial board members oversee the Journal's editorial page, dictating the tone and direction of the newspaper's opinion section.
+The Wall Street Journal editorial board members oversee the Journals editorial page, dictating the tone and direction of the newspaper's opinion section.
 The Wall Street Journal does not provide details on the exact duties of board members.

 Every Saturday and Sunday, three editorial page writers and host Paul Gigot, editor of the editorial page, appear on Fox News Channel's Journal Editorial Report, where they discuss current issues with a variety of guests.
 As editors of the editorial page, Vermont C. Royster (1958–1971) and Robert Bartley (1972–2000) provided a conservative interpretation of the news on a daily basis.

-Contrasts have been noted between the Journal's news reporting and its editorial pages.
+Contrasts have been noted between the Journals news reporting and its editorial pages.
 "While Journal reporters keep busy informing readers," wrote one reporter in 1982, "Journal editorial writers put forth views that often contradict the paper's best reporting and news analysis."
 Two summaries published in 1995 by the progressive blog Fairness and Accuracy in Reporting, and in 1996 by the Columbia Journalism Review criticized the Journals editorial page for inaccuracy during the 1980s and 1990s.
 One reference work in 2011 described the editorial pages as "rigidly neoconservative" while noting that the news coverage "has enjoyed a sterling reputation among readers of all political stripes".

 In July 2020, more than 280 Journal journalists and Dow Jones staff members wrote a letter to new publisher Almar Latour to criticize the opinion pages' "lack of fact-checking and transparency, and its apparent disregard for evidence", adding that "opinion articles often make assertions that are contradicted by WSJ reporting."
 The editorial board responded that its opinion pages "won't wilt under cancel-culture pressure" and that the objective of the editorial content is to be independent of the Journals news content and offer alternative views to "the uniform progressive views that dominate nearly all of today's media."
 The board's response did not address issues regarding fact-checking that had been raised in the letter.